celery/celery/docs/configuration.rst

 Please see the Django ORM database settings documentation: http://docs.djangoproject.com/en/dev/ref/settings/#database-engine

-If you use this backend make sure to initialize the database tables after configuration.
+If you use this backend, make sure to initialize the database tables after configuration.
 When using celery with a Django project this means executing::